Syyreth/ModsAmongUs/README.md

 Syrreth's ModsAmongUs Modpack adds in 40 fun roles into the game, based on Town Of Salem

+This mod is not affiliated with Among Us or Innersloth LLC, and the content contained therein is not endorsed or otherwise sponsored by Innersloth LLC.
+Portions of the materials contained herein are property of Innersloth LLC. © Innersloth LLC.

 **Crewmate Roles:**<br/>
   [Bodyguard](#bodyguard)<br/>
   [Captain](#captain)<br/>